 Kevin begins to have a heart-to-heart with Charlotte — he tells her that he feels like he could literally be standing there naked and all anyone would see him in is his jersey.
 After Kevin pays a visit to the football field (where we see present day Kevin meet high school Kevin’s story in the flashbacks), it cuts to later that night and Kevin is in bed with Charlotte.

 Her high school dreams are MADE, and she’s very open about it.
 Kevin, on the other hand, is not in good shape.
 He’s having withdrawals — he’s super out of it, sweating a ton, and eventually goes rummaging through Charlotte’s stuff to try and see if she has any painkillers on hand.
 Eventually, he finds her prescription pad, steals it, and runs out.
-Kevin heads straight to the pharmacy with his forged prescription but realises in the line that he’s missing his necklace from his father.
+Kevin heads straight to the pharmacy with his forged prescription but realizes in the line that he’s missing his necklace from his father.

 He runs back to Charlotte’s and is begging her through the window to let him in so that he can find the necklace.
 When she refuses to let him in (he did run out, so, valid reaction), Kevin breaks down in her front yard.
 “Please, I’m in pain out here.
 I just need it to stop.
 I just need somebody to help me.”